Squatters' rights in Florida: everything you need to know

 February 23, 2024

-Squatters rights in Florida refer to the legal doctrine of adverse possession, which allows someone to claim ownership of a property they don’t legally own if specific conditions are met over a period of time.
-These laws are rooted in Florida’s Civil Practice and Remedies Code and require squatters to meet strict standards.
-If you’re a rental property owner, having landlord insurance in Florida can help protect against unexpected damage and legal risks.
+Squatters' rights in Florida come from the legal doctrine of adverse possession, which allows someone to claim ownership of property they don't legally own only if specific conditions are met over a long period of time.
+These laws are rooted in Florida's Civil Practice and Remedies Code and set a high bar.
+If you own rental property here, landlord insurance in Florida can help protect against unexpected damage and legal disputes that arise from unauthorized occupants.

-In Florida, a squatter is someone who occupies property without the legal right to do so.
+In Florida, a squatter is someone who occupies property without any legal right to do so.
 Despite lacking permission from the owner, a squatter may eventually claim legal ownership through adverse possession.
-The claim isn’t automatic; it requires time, consistency, and compliance with specific legal requirements.
+The claim isn't automatic; it requires years of consistent occupation and strict compliance with legal requirements.

-To claim adverse possession in Florida, a squatter must meet the following conditions, per Chapter 95.18:
+To claim adverse possession in Florida, a squatter must meet all of the following conditions under Chapter 95.18:

-• Open and Notorious: The possession is visible and obvious.
+• Open and notorious: The possession is visible and obvious, not hidden.

 • Exclusive: The squatter is the only one using the property.